 For individuals rather than businesses, consider using stickers to liven up your home decor at a low cost.
 You may be keen to completely redecorate your home but not have the budget available – but there’s no need for a complete paintwork overhaul or entire rolls of wallpaper to make a big difference.

 Consider using stickers instead as a cost-effective solution that can make a big difference.
 Use giant wall decals in any room of the house; even the simplest of designs can give you a feature wall to be proud of.
 Alternatively, try using multiple smaller stickers in a design that you love to add a border or a decorative effect around an element of your home that you want to highlight.
 You could even jazz up furniture, picture frames and other items by using stickers, giving them a completely new look in practically no time at all.
 A few stickers can turn a room that was previously plain into something a lot more special – without looking cheap and tacky.
-Sticky design is easy with our simple label designer!
+The sticky design is easy with our simple label designer!

 If you’re feeling crafty, then there’s no end of craft projects that could benefit from the use of stickers or labels.
 You have the obvious options, such as adding stickers to your child’s craft box or using them for scrapbooking.
 However, there are plenty more novel ways in which stickers and labels can be used.